Mickey Maguire (Shameless)

-Mickey Maguire and Mickey Milkovich are characters from the British Channel 4 comedy drama, Shameless, and its American remake on Showtime.
+Mickey Maguire (British) and Mickey Milkovich (American) are characters from the British Channel 4 comedy drama, Shameless, and its American remake on Showtime.

-U.K. version
+British version

 Mickey Maguire is a character from the British Channel 4 comedy drama, Shameless.
-Originally, he was just like the rest of the Maguire family.
-He was aggressive, violent and prone to violent outbursts.
-He is erratic and obsessively licks the side of his mouth, which could be a tic and/or hint of a behavioral disorder.
-However, Mickey is a closeted homosexual, something which has become a running gag in later seasons.
-Mickey slowly matured as the show progresses, becoming less violent and aggressive and more kinder to people, something which results to mockery by the rest of his family.
-Despite his exaggerated personality, he is mentally weak due to being closeted and often runs away at the first sign of trouble.
-Although his father Paddy Maguire (Sean Gilder) often shows him disrespect and is violent towards him, Paddy still loves his son.
-Mickey is the most idealistic of his family, and the most loyal to his parents.
+Originally, he was just like the rest of the Maguire family: aggressive, violent, and prone to violent outbursts.
+He was erratic and obsessively licks the side of his mouth, which could be a tic and/or hint of a behavioural disorder.
+Mickey is a closeted homosexual, something which became the punchline in later seasons.
+Mickey slowly matured as the show progressed, becoming less violent and aggressive and more kind to people, something which results in further mockery by his biological family.
+Despite his exaggerated personality, he often runs away at the first sign of trouble.
+Although his father Paddy Maguire (Sean Gilder) often shows him disrespect and is violent towards him, Paddy claims to love his son.
+Mickey was the most idealistic of his family and the most loyal to his parents.
 In spite of Paddy's lack of faith in him, Mickey was the only person who tracked down Paddy after he was shot and left for dead.
 Mickey appeared in 84 episodes in total.